JenniferrrrLuo/JenniferrrrLuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm an incoming CS Ph.D. student at the University of Washington, advised by Gilbert Bernstein.
+I'm an incoming CS Ph.D. student at the University of Washington advised by Gilbert Bernstein.
 Previously, I completed my B.A. at Columbia University with a double major in Mathematics and Computer Science.
 My research interests include computer graphics, physics simulations, and numerical analysis.

 # 📝 Publications